Nonante-Cinq Tour

-The Nonante-Cinq Tour is the second ongoing concert tour by Belgian singer Angèle in support of her second studio album, Nonante-Cinq (2021).
-The tour is visiting cities in France, Spain, Switzerland, Canada, the United States, the United Kingdom, the Netherlands and the singer's home country, Belgium.
+The Nonante-Cinq Tour was the second concert tour by Belgian singer Angèle in support of her second studio album, Nonante-Cinq (2021).
+The tour visited cities in France, Spain, Switzerland, Canada, the United States, the United Kingdom, the Netherlands and the singer's home country, Belgium.
 Dates were officially announced on 27 October 2021 and tickets went on sale 2 days later.
-The run of shows began on 20 April 2022 at the Reims Arena in Reims, and is set to conclude on 26 May 2023 in Amsterdam.
+The run of shows began on 20 April 2022 at the Reims Arena in Reims, and concluded on 26 May 2023 in Amsterdam.

 Background

 On October 27, 2021, Angèle announced the Nonante-Cinq Tour via her Twitter account.
 An announcement about tickets going on sale was posted on the singer's Instagram two days after the initial announcement.
 The then announced tour was originally announced to have 24 dates and was supposed to conclude on December 12, 2022, but four more dates in Brussels and a new date in Antwerp were added due to high demand.
 Three festival appearances were also announced to be part of the tour, adding an additional three dates in Barcelona, Aix-les-Bains, and Nîmes.